The Voluntary Human Extinction Movement Believes Not Having Kids Will Preserve the Human Race

-There are many ways that people can reduce their impact on planet Earth, from going vegan to pledging not to fly on airplanes.
+There are many ways that people can reduce their impact on the environment, from going vegan to pledging not to fly on airplanes.
 But for a growing number of individuals, they believe the best thing to do for the Earth is participate in the Voluntary Human Extinction Movement, which aims to reduce the number of people on Earth.

 But don’t worry, it’s far less grim than it sounds.

-With the human population recently having reached 8 billion people, the founder of the Voluntary Human Extinction Movement is seizing this moment, and sharing how people can combat the risks that are associated with a growing human population by participating in the movement.
+With the human population having reached 8 billion people in November 2022, the founder of the Voluntary Human Extinction Movement is seizing this moment, and sharing how people can combat the risks that are associated with a growing human population by participating in the movement.
 Here’s what you need to know about the Voluntary Human Extinction Movement, its founder, and how to get involved, if you so choose.

 What is the Voluntary Human Extinction Movement?

 The Voluntary Human Extinction Movement is a group that encourages people not to have children.
 According to the website, the Voluntary Human Extinction Movement (aka VHEMT, pronounced vehement) believes “voluntary human extinction is the humanitarian alternative to human disasters.”
 Basically, it’s a part of the antinatalism movement, with a focus on the environmental side of things.